SoFi is committed to fighting racism, standing in solidarity with all of our communities, providing space for open dialogue,

 as well as taking action as informed allies.
 We are donating $1 million to organizations that empower people of color and their allies.

-SoFi Wealth invests your money in Exchange Traded Funds.
+SoFi invests your money in Exchange Traded Funds.
 ETFs are a type of mutual fund.
 They are an easy, low-cost way to invest in a diversified portfolio of stocks and bonds.

 We build portfolios from a broad mix of ETFs that follow over 20 indexes.
 These indexes represent the historic performance of groups of investments, or asset classes.
 They include things like US stocks, international stocks, high yield bonds, real estate, short-term treasury bonds, and the stock markets of many countries and regions.

 SoFi's hypothetical cumulative returns compared to industry benchmark.Updated on 1/31/2019

 |||1 Year Return1YR||3 Year Return3YR||5 Year Return5YR||10 Year Return10YR|